MOSES * EGYPT * SPAETH

 * * *

-Bibliography - Examples of Specialist Literature concerning Freud about Moses"
+Bibliography - Examples of Specialist Literature on Freud about Moses

-The bibliographical list illustrating some of the overwhelmingly many books and articles, in which researchers are seriously occupied with Freud's considerations and interest of Moses.
+The bibliographical list to illustrate some of the overwhelmingly many books and articles, in which researchers are seriously occupied with Freud's considerations and an interest in Moses.

 Armstrong, Richard H.: Contrapuntal Affiliations: Edward Said and Freud's Moses, American Imago, Volume 62, Number 2, Summer 2005, The Johns Hopkins University Press, pp. 235-257.